Let’s talk education.

 But your child doesn’t get taught by a national average.
 They get taught by an actual person.
 And if a poor teacher is teaching your child in a state school, you can go and see the head teacher.
 Don’t be intimidated.
 If you don’t get what you want, you can escalate until you get an appropriate response.

 And if necessary, you can always hire a tutor for some extra support in a subject.
-With that stash of yours, there is nothing to stop you buying in extra help on a flexible basis by getting a tutor in.
+There is nothing to stop you buying in extra help on a flexible basis by getting a tutor in.
 You can download your private education from the cloud in small, targeted doses.

 3) Exam success